slonigiraf/whitepaper/slon/ENG.md

 ## Recommendation Letter as an Insurance

-Insurances are needed to protect from financial loss.
-Recommendations backed by SLON are [insurances](https://en.wikipedia.org/wiki/Insurance) in fact.
+Insurance is needed to protect from financial loss.
+Recommendations backed by SLON are [insurances](https://en.wikipedia.org/wiki/Insurance).

-An organization which provides insurance known as an underwriter.
+An organization that provides insurance is known as an underwriter.
 A person who buys insurance is known as a policyholder, and a person covered under the policy is called an insured.
-In case of SLON recommendation letters the refeeree is the underwriter, the worker is the policyholder and the employer is the insured.
+In the case of the SLON recommendation letter, the referee is the underwriter, the worker is the policyholder, and the employer is the insured.

-The insurance creation requires a payment from the policyholder to the insurer known as premium in exchange for the insurer's obligartion to provide a reimbursement to the insured in the event of a covered loss.
-SLON recommendation letter creation also requires the premium which is paid by the worker to the referee.
+The insurance creation requires a payment from the policyholder to the insurer, known as a premium, in exchange for the insurer's obligation to reimburse the insured in case of a covered loss.
+SLON recommendation letter creation also requires the premium which the worker pays to the referee.

 A contract provided to the policyholder is called the insurance policy, which explains in which case the insurer will compensate the insured.
-The recommendation letter is the the insurance policy.
+The recommendation letter is the insurance policy.

-Note, that the worker can optionally charge money from the employer for the insurance policy (recommendation letter) usage.
+Note that the worker can optionally charge money from the employer for the insurance policy (recommendation letter) usage.

-In a case of a loss the insured submits a claim to the insurer for processing by a [claims adjuster](https://www.investopedia.com/terms/c/claims-adjuster.asp).
-The claims adjuster determines the extent of the underwriter liability.
-In case of SLON recommendation letters the employer itself is a claims adjuster.
-However the employer can't do unfair decisions because it will ruin its public creditability and hiring process: no new workers will wish to provide recommendation letters to such employer.
+In a case of a loss, the insured submits a claim to the insurer for processing by a [claims adjuster](https://www.investopedia.com/terms/c/claims-adjuster.asp).
+The claims adjuster determines the extent of the underwriter's liability.
+In the case of the SLON recommendation letter, the employer itself is a claims adjuster.
+However, the employer can't make unfair decisions because it will ruin its public creditability and hiring process: no new workers will wish to provide recommendation letters to such an employer.

 **Table 1**